Home

 A Relationship

-Once you have had your first well paid loan with a credit union, you will begin to build an excellent relationship with them.
+Once you have had your first well paid auto loan with a credit union, you will begin to build an excellent relationship with them.
 Future loans are much easier to obtain and are usually as simple as picking up the phone and making a quick call.

 I've personally had three credit union auto loans with my local branch and have had an additional five personal loans with them.
 If I am ever in need of money, I know that it's only a phone call away.